Swiss amend bankruptcy laws to protect firms hit by coronavirus crisis

 "A wave of bankruptcies would have serious consequences for the economy, in particular for jobs," it said.
 The government warned on Wednesday the Swiss economy could shrink by up to 10.4% this year due to the epidemic.

+The measures were also aimed at helping Switzerland’s exporters, which were being hit by falling demand in other countries.

+"There’s for example the automobile industry in Germany, where the conveyor belts are silent but they have lots of suppliers," she said, adding some businesses in Switzerland had to adopt short-time working simply because the supply chain had been interrupted.

-The Swiss government also said that a halt on debt collections and a so-called court holiday in which cases were put on hold would end on April 19.
+The Swiss government also said that a halt on debt collections and a so-called court holiday in which cases were put on hold would end on April 19, but it would look at using teleconferences in civil proceedings to maintain the operation of the justice system.

-"The deadline freeze in debt collection is not an appropriate instrument to counter the current economic difficulties," it said in a statement.
-"Rather, the government is eyeing targeted measures in which to halt a coronavirus-related bankruptcy."

-The Justice Ministry will also look at using telephone and video conferences in civil proceedings to maintain the operation of the justice system, it said.
+A long-term freeze on bankruptcy proceedings was not feasible as it could lead to a chain reaction of unpaid debts, spreading the problems for creditors and causing liquidity problems across the economy, Keller-Sutter said.

+In 1914, when neutral Switzerland called up troops to protect its borders, a two-month deadline debt collection stop led to serious problems with no debts being paid, she said.

 ($1 = 0.9710 Swiss francs)